Dansk

 Frederik Magle gave the first performance of his "Symphonic LEGO fantasia" for piano and orchestra in august 1997 with the London Philharmonic Orchestra, conducted by David Parry in St.George Chapel, Windsor Castle.
 Frederik Magle was the soloist at the grand piano.

-Frederik Magle, as concert organist, was soloist with the Danish Radio Symphony orchestra twice in nobember 1997, where he played Francis Poulenc’s Concerto for organ and orchestra conducted by Dimitri Kitajenko, and he played the concerto again twice with Odense Symphony Orchestra in november 1998.
+Frederik Magle, as concert organist, was soloist with the Danish Radio Symphony orchestra twice in November 1997, where he played Francis Poulenc’s Concerto for organ and orchestra conducted by Dimitri Kitajenko.

 1998

-"Cantata to Saint Cecilia" (choir, childrens choir, soloists and chamber Orchestra) was given it's first performance November 22, 1998 in "Glyptoteket", Copenhagen.
-The Cantata was released on CD in october 1999 (Danacord DACOCD 520).
+"Cantata to Saint Cecilia" (choir, children's choir, soloists and chamber Orchestra) was given it's first performance November 22, 1998 in "Glyptoteket", Copenhagen.
+The Cantata was released on the CD »Music for Saint Cecilia« in October 1999 (Danacord DACOCD 520).

 1999

-Frederik Magle gave the first performance of his piece "Light on your path" (Lys paa din vej), dedicated to His Highness Prince Nikolai, at the royal ceremony, november 6.
-1999 in Fredensborg Castle.
+Frederik Magle gave the first performance of his piece "Light on your path" (Lys på din vej), dedicated to His Highness Prince Nikolai, at the royal ceremony, November 6th 1999 in Fredensborg Castle.
 Read more about the christening here.

 2000

-"Light on your path" is also the title of the CD (EMI 5571152), released on october 6, 2000, which, besides the original version of "Light on your path", also includes an orchestral version of the piece and many other works by Frederik Magle for symphony orchestra, brass ensemble, choir, piano and organ.
-Click here for more information about the CD
+"Light on your path" ("Lys på din vej") is also the title of the album (EMI Classics 5571152), released on October 6, 2000, which, besides the original version of "Light on your path", also includes an orchestral version of the piece and many other works by Frederik Magle for symphony orchestra, brass ensemble, choir, piano and organ.
+Click here for more information about the CD.

-The violinist Nikolaj Znaider and pianist Daniel Gortler gave the first performance of Frederik Magle's Variations for violin and piano »Journey in time«.
+The violinist Nikolaj Znaider and pianist Daniel Gortler gave the first performance of Frederik Magle's Variations for violin and piano »Journey in time« at concerts in Concertgebouw (Amsterdam, Holland) and "Værket" (Randers, Denmark).
 More information and mp3 download here.

 2001